LunarG/gfxreconstruct/USAGE_desktop.md

   --pause-frame <N>     Pause after replaying frame number N.
   --paused              Pause after replaying the first frame (same
                         as --pause-frame 1).
+  --screenshot-all
+                        Generate screenshots for all frames.
+When this option is specified, --screenshots is ignored.
   --screenshots <N1[-N2][,...]>
                         Generate screenshots for the specified frames.
                         Target frames are specified as a comma separated